shreyapalavalli/Gym-Management-System/README.md

-This is a project on Gym Management Project using database management system.
+This is a project on Gym Management System using database management system.
 Open DBMSproject to find the project.